 There's been some mixed stories about what happened down in Oklahoma.

-Anyway, uh Russell, why don't we start with you?
+Anyway, Russell, why don't we start with you?

 What's going on down there?

-Uh we're talking about Terrence Crutcher's family about uh urging people to remain calm.
+We're talking about Terrence Crutcher's family about urging people to remain calm.

-Uh but there have been protests, several of them in uh various areas of the city.
+But there have been protests, several of them, in various areas of the city.

 There are a couple of church services planned for this evening.

-In fact, the city council uh canceled their Wednesday night meeting uh because they a lot of them plan to go out to some of these church services.
+In fact, the city council canceled their Wednesday night meeting because a lot of them planned to go out to some of these church services.

-But what's kind of interesting to me is uh, you know, we've got a case that's that's fairly clear cut out of a you know, an unarmed black man being shot by police.
+But what's kind of interesting to me is we've got a case that's barely clear cut of an unarmed black man being shot by police.

 That's just the fact.

-And I have to say that's uh that's definitely a positive development for Tulsa, unlike what we've seen on the Carolina about the person shot here and the movements that he made and and did it appear that he was reaching for something or trying to retrieve something from the car.
+And I have to say that's definitely a positive development for Tulsa, unlike what we've seen on the state.

-Well, you know that was the contention of the the the attorney for the officer, uh Betty Shelby, who who fired that fatal shot that he was reaching in the car.
+Well, that was the contention of the attorney for the officer, Betty Shelby, who fired that fatal shot, that he was reaching in the car.

-And uh yesterday the attorneys for the Crutcher family uh made it pretty clear they've got video they've blown up frames of the video that show you know blood on the window of the car.
+They've blown up frames of the video that show blood on the window of the car.

-So the the the windows of the SUV were definitely closed.
+So the windows of the SUV were definitely closed.

-Now there is a point where you can see he kind of his hands seem to to lower a little bit, and I'm I'm sure the contention's gonna be well, maybe he was reaching for a weapon in there, but police chief Chuck Jordan made it very clear Monday when he addressed this issue that uh no weapon was found on Mr. Crutcher or in the car.
+But Police Chief Chuck Jordan made it very clear Monday when he addressed this issue that no weapon was found on Mr. Crutcher or in the car.

-So which makes this very different from the North Carolina case, because the original reporting said that the person was unarmed.
+Which makes this very different from the North Carolina case because the original reporting said that the person was unarmed.

-Uh on the other hand, I understand that in in this particular case that Mr. Crutcher apparently has a long criminal history and appeared to be under the influence, or so the police are charging and had an auto.
+On the other hand, I understand that in this particular case, that Mr. Crutcher apparently has a long criminal history and appeared to be under the influence, or so the police are charging and had an alternative.

-I will tell you, I've looked up uh his history and I I'm not seeing a long criminal history.
+Well, I will tell you, I've looked up his history, and I'm not seeing a long criminal history.

-At least uh we we have something called the OSCN, the Oklahoma Supreme Court Network.
+At least we have something called the OSCN, the Oklahoma Supreme Court Network.

-I was able to find a protective order from twelve years ago that was dismissed.
+I was able to find a protective order from 12 years ago that was dismissed.

 I found a couple of financial things.

-How many warrants how many warrants were out for his arrest?
+How many warrants were out for his arrest?

 None.

-Well, I read that there was an uh numerous warrants out for his arrest, including one assault on an officer and drug trafficking.
+Well, I read that there was numerous warrants out for his arrest, including one assault on an officer and drug trafficking.

 Are those reports incorrect?

-Uh I've not seen any reporting on any warrants uh for Mr. Crutcher, and I certainly haven't uncovered any myself.
+I've not seen any reporting on any warrants for Mr. Crutcher, and I certainly haven't uncovered any myself.

-So and there has been, you know, some misinformation floated, and uh and I will tell you, you know, we had a a homicide detective say yesterday that uh that they found some some drugs in the car.
+And I will tell you, we had a homicide detective say yesterday that they found some drugs in the car.

 That may or may not be the case.